toughIQ/docker-webalizer/README.md

 Set __ENV__ variables to match your needs:

 * DOMAIN: the domain of your site
+* LOGPREFIX: Name of access logfiles. will get an asterix appended
 * INTERVAL: time in seconds between runs.
 Defaults to __3600__ seconds = 1 hour
 * VERBOSE: set to __1__ for detailed output